 How did that Obamacare thing work out?

-And the lie is then never fulfilled.
+Because they lie, and the lie is then never fulfilled.

-We say hi Joe, Fort Worth, Texas.
+We say hi, Joe, Fort Worth, Texas.

 What's up, Joe?